 Product Candidates.
 We are developing SPN-810 (molindone hydrochloride) as a novel treatment for impulsive aggression in patients who have ADHD and who are being treated with standard ADHD treatment, and SPN-812 (viloxazine hydrochloride) for the treatment of ADHD.
-We expect to initiate the Phase III program for SPN-810 in the fourth quarter of 2015 and initiate the Phase IIb program for SPN-812 in the fourth quarter of 2015.
+We initiated the Phase III clinical trials for SPN-810 during the third quarter of 2015 and a Phase IIb clinical trial for SPN-812 in the fourth quarter of 2015.

-In early April 2015, the Company submitted to the FDA the impulsive aggression outcome and assessment scale we propose to use in the Phase III program SPN-810 trials.
+In early April 2015, the Company submitted to the FDA the impulsive aggression outcome and assessment scale we propose to use in the Phase III SPN-810 trials.
 We subsequently met with the FDA in July 2015 to review this scale and our proposed primary endpoint for the Phase III trials.
 The FDA accepted the use of our scale and agreed with our proposed primary endpoint.
-As a result of the meeting, we continue to be on track to submit the Special Protocol Assessment (SPA) in the third quarter.
+As a result of the meeting, we submitted a Special Protocol Assessment (SPA) in the third quarter of 2015.

 During 2014, the FDA granted fast track designation for SPN-810 for the treatment of impulsive aggression in ADHD in conjunction with standard ADHD treatment.
 Fast track designation is for products that are being investigated for treatment of serious conditions, and for which nonclinical or clinical data suggest that they may address an unmet medical need.
 Whether a disease or condition is serious is a matter of clinical judgment, based on its impact on such factors as survival, day-to-day functioning, or the likelihood that the disease, if left untreated, will progress from a less severe condition to a more serious one.
 The fast track designation allows for more frequent interactions with the FDA, for the early submission of some sections of the marketing application, and carries the potential for an expedited review category for the New Drug Application (NDA).
-Additionally, we held an end of Phase II clinical meeting with the FDA

 SPN-812 is being developed as a novel non-stimulant treatment for ADHD.
-The FDA accepted our Investigational New Drug application (IND) for the extended-release formulation and as a result we are on track to initiate the Phase IIb trial before year end.
+The FDA accepted our Investigational New Drug application (IND) for the extended-release formulation and we initiated a Phase IIb trial during the fourth quarter of 2015.

-We expect to incur significant research and development expenses related to the continued development of each of our product candidates.
+We expect to incur significant research and development expenses related to the continued development of each of our product candidates, with cost for each of the two programs of approximately \$100 million.